bpftrace/bpftrace/docs/reference_guide.md

 [...]
 ```

-This includes `Bytecode:` and then the eBPF bytecode after it was compiled from the llvm assembly.
+This includes `The verifier log:` and then the log message from the in-kernel vertifier.

 ## 7. Preprocessor Options